 If students are unable to find the course or are from another province, they may have an assessment completed on the course to determine transferability.
 For more information regarding transfer credit, consult the BC Transfer Guide or UBC Undergraduate Admissions.

-All individuals who apply to the Midwifery Program must first submit an application to UBC and meet the basic UBC entrance requirements as well as meet UBC’s minimum grade point average as defined by the UBC Calendar.
-The Midwifery program will not consider any applications from those who do not meet the UBC entrance requirements.
+All individuals who apply to the Midwifery Program must first submit an application to UBC and meet the general admission requirements including minimum grade point average as defined by the UBC Calendar.
+The Midwifery Program will not consider applications from individuals who do not meet the UBC entrance requirements.

 UBC does not recognize a GED (General Education Development) as equivalent to a provincially recognized high school diploma.
-Please refer to UBC’s Admissions Guide for Canadian High Schools.
+Please refer to UBC Admissions for high school requirements from across Canada.

-Every applicant is required to complete the following post-secondary courses before they begin year one of the program.
-The courses must be confirmed complete by official transcripts received to Enrolment Services at UBC no later than June 30th of the intake year:
+Every applicant is required to complete the following post-secondary courses before they begin Year One of the program.
+The courses must be confirmed complete by official transcripts received by Undergraduate Admissions no later than June 30th of the intake year:

-- UBC’s BIOL 153 – Anatomy and Physiology or an approved equivalent (7 Credits) (*This course is offered in two parts and both parts must be completed in order to meet this requirement.
-Applicants must have completed this course within 5 years of their entrance to year 1 of the program).
+- BIOL 155 (Human Biology: Physiology and Introductory Anatomy) or an approved equivalent (6 Credits)*.
+This course is generally a two term course, and both parts must be completed in order to meet this requirement.
+Applicants must have completed this course within 5 years of their entrance to Year 1 of the program.